henribredt/KlarLog/README.md

 ---

 # Unsupproted OSLog features
-OS.Log provides more powerful logging featues that are currently not yet supported in KlarLog.
+OSLog provides more powerful logging featues that are currently not yet supported in KlarLog.
-- Use String interpolation to access runtime data.
-Messages can contain a wide range of data types.
-Including custom Types if they conform to `CustomStringConvertible`.
+- Custom types.
+OSLog Messages can contain a wide range of data types, including custom Types if they conform to `CustomStringConvertible`.
-- Non-numeric runtime data like a String or an Object will be redacted in the logs by default <private> – for privacy reasons so that the logs do not show personal information.
-For data that is not sensitive, set the privacy level: `logger.log("Ordered smoothie \(smoothieName, privacy: .public)")`.
-Logs can be accessed by anyone who has access to the physical device, never log personal information.
-You can use an equality reserving hash for senitive information: ` logger.log("Paid with bank account: \(accountNumber, privacy: .private(mask: .hash))")`
+- Privacy level: Non-numeric runtime data like a String or an Object will be redacted in the logs by default <private> – for privacy reasons so that the logs do not show personal information.
+For data that is not sensitive, with OSLLog you can set the privacy level: `logger.log("Ordered smoothie \(smoothieName, privacy: .public)")`.
+Logs can be accessed by anyone who has access to the physical device, so never log personal information.
+You can use an equality reserving hash for senitive information: ` logger.log("Paid with bank account: \(accountNumber, privacy: .private(mask: .hash))")` in OSLog.
-- Use optional format parameters: `logger.log("\(data, format: .hex, align: . right(columns: width))")`.
+- Optional format parameters: `logger.log("\(data, format: .hex, align: . right(columns: width))")`.
 Explore the full range of options using Xcodes code completion.
 - Signposts: use to trace performance-critical paths in Instruments.
 Mark the beginning and end of a task with a signpost.
 Read More https://developer.apple.com/documentation/os/recording-performance-data